t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 5. Open Connectivity Foundation (OCF) {{OCF}}: The foundation develops standards and certifications primarily for IoT devices that use Constrained Application Protocol (CoAP) as the application layer protocol.

 6. Fairhair Alliance {{Fairhair}}: Specifies a middle-ware for IoT based Building Automation and Lighting System that can interoperate with different application standards for the professional domain.

+7. OMA LWM2M {{LWM2M}}: OMA Lightweight M2M is a protocol from the Open Mobile Alliance for M2M or IoT device management.
+Lightweight M2M enabler defines the application layer communication protocol between a LWM2M Server and a LWM2M Client, which is located in a LWM2M Device.

 ## Existing IP-based Security Protocols and Solutions {#sec5-2}